Tom Bell : 30 Bed Self-Catering Hostel

 The kitchen, which is directly off the main hall, has a comprehensive set

-of equipment, including a double oven gas cooker, fridge, freezer, crockery, cutlery
+of equipment, including a large commercial gas cooker, fridge, freezer, crockery, cutlery

 and cooking utensils.

-The hostel also has a small lounge, boot lobby and efficient drying room.
+The hostel also has a boot lobby and efficient drying room.

 The hostel now has gas fired central heating feeding radiators in every room